 WARNING: Advanced Tests are functions that could delete all the data on your disk drive.
 Seagate Technology LLC is not responsible for lost user data.
 If you are certain you have selected the correct drive, press the F8 key.

 - The SED Crypto Erase dialog box will be displayed.
 Enter the 32-character PSID number found at the top of the drive label.
-You can type in the number or enter it using a 2D scanner with a proper keyboard shim.
+You can type in the number or enter it using a 2D barcode reader.

 Otherwise, within about one minute the drive status listing will change to SED Crypto Erase – Pass.